jorzel/hashnode/cmgazukb2000002l7cy098nrx.md

 ---
 title: "Redis and the Magic of ZSET"
 seoTitle: "Redis and the Magic of ZSET"
-seoDescription: "The post shows how Redis utilizes skiplist to get a powerful zset  data structure "
+seoDescription: "The post shows how Redis utilizes skiplist to get a powerful zset  data structure"
 datePublished: Fri Oct 03 2025 15:23:21 GMT+0000 (Coordinated Universal Time)
 cuid: cmgazukb2000002l7cy098nrx
 slug: redis-and-the-magic-of-zset